Ainda

 Ainda: Original Motion Picture Soundtrack From The Film «Lisbon Story» is a soundtrack album by Portuguese group Madredeus for the 1994 film Lisbon Story, directed by Wim Wenders.
 It was released on 7 March 1995 by EMI-Valentim de Carvalho.

 Recording

 Ainda was recorded between 27 March and 5 May 1994 at the Great Linford Manor and Lansdowne Recording Studios, in England.
 Recording and mixing were done by António Pinheiro da Silva and Jonathan Miller.
 The mixing was done at the Tritonius Studios in Berlin, in October 1994.

 The bonus track "Maio Maduro Maio" was recorded on 4 and 5 October 1993 at the Estúdio Angel 2.

+Legacy

+This album is present in the Brazilian edition of the book 1001 Albums You Must Hear Before You Die.

 Track listing

 Personnel

 Credits are adapted from the album's inner notes.